 - 5.1.1.
 Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 They may be abused by an adult or adults, or another child or children. - 5.1.2.
-Further information and resources can be found in annexes A, B and part 5 of KCSIE 2023 and on the school intranet. - 5.1.3.All staff must maintain an attitude of 'it could happen here' and ensure any concern, no matter how small is reported.
-It could be the vital missing piece of the jigsaw that indicates a child is at risk of harm - 5.1.4.All staff will receive ongoing training regarding types of abuse including local and national context. - 5.1.5.
+All staff must know what the different signs of abuse are and be alert to those signs. - 5.1.3.
+All staff must maintain and attitude of 'it could happen here' and ensure any concern, no matter how small is reported.
+It could be the vital missing piece of the jigsaw that indicates a child is at risk of harm. - 5.1.4.
+All staff will receive ongoing training regarding types of abuse including local and national context. - 5.1.5.
 The DSL and/or deputy will respond to all concerns, following local authority procedures and where there is an immediate risk of serious harm to a child will inform the police. - 5.1.6.
-There are four types of child abuse as defined in 'Keeping Children Safe in Education' September 2023
+Further information and resources can be found in the CPOMS library, resources including annexes A, B and part 1 of KCSIE and this policy